 June 2012.
 Let me just check the Glom’s write-up on the 1939 season to maybe flesh out the post.

-So many thoughts… so many thoughts run through my head: Wait, Glomerata—when the average fan sees a blue breeked and green jerseyed Auburn varsity eleven trot onto the field, he should freak out.
+So many thoughts… so many thoughts run through my head: What, Mr. Glomerata?
+When the average fan sees a blue breeked and green jerseyed Auburn varsity eleven trot onto the field, he should freak out.
 Because they’re green jerseyed.
 Wait, Babe—“didn’t last long?”
 Were you speaking relative to, like, the 1939 season, or the entire history of Auburn football?
-Because it was apparently long enough to make the words “green jerseyed” a descriptor of Auburn’s varsity team apt enough for the very first sentence of the yearbook’s football section.
+Because it was apparently long enough to make the words “green jerseyed” show up in the very first sentence of the yearbook’s football section.

 Two days ago.
 We finally have a year, a green year—1939.
 The search for the truth in the Plainsman has been narrowed.
 I grab my Diet Coke and settle in.